Engineered for demanding right-angle drives, our straight and spiral bevel gears offer superior performance and reliability.

 Straight bevel gears have straight teeth and are ideal for moderate speeds and loads.
 Spiral bevel gears have curved teeth, which engage gradually, resulting in smoother, quieter operation and a higher load capacity, making them suitable for demanding, high-speed applications like automotive differentials.

-Bevel gears are manufactured and lapped (a fine finishing process) as a pair (pinion and gear).
-This ensures a perfect tooth contact pattern, minimizes noise, and maximizes efficiency and lifespan.
-Using gears from different sets will result in poor performance and rapid wear.
+Bevel gears are manufactured and lapped together as a pair (pinion and gear) to ensure a perfect tooth contact pattern.
+Using gears from different sets can cause poor meshing, noise, and rapid wear.

 Our expertise in right-angle drive technology ensures your machinery performs reliably.